NC State Extension Publications

 Male chilli thrips are smaller than females.

-Immature chilli thrips
+A chilli thrips nymph

 Immature chilli thrips are extremely small and pale.